 In the same way that we learn in secular matters not only to do what is the correct thing or way of doing things but also to avoid the wrong ways of doing things, we must learn both about what God teaches and what God condemns.
-There are those who think that we should never speak anything bad about others or about other churches.
+There are those who think that we should never speak anything bad about the teachings and practices of other churches.
 But God is unflinching.
 His commandments teach both 'this is what you must do' and "Thou Shalt Not", "You Shall Not".
 Paul wrote to the Galatian Christians "But even if we or an angel from heaven should preach a gospel other than the one we preached to you, let him be eternally condemned!
 As we have already said, so now I say again: If anybody is preaching to you a gospel other than what you accepted, let him be eternally condemned!"
 (Galatians 1:8-9)

 Even today there are those who deny the bodily resurrection of Jesus Christ or try to explain it away.
 The lies about the resurrection of Jesus continue.
 Twentieth century "theologians" write of the resurrection of Jesus as a "biblical tradition" - not as a fact.
 Now some of these phrases may seem confusing, and that is just the point.
 They do not speak clearly and say "Jesus really, truly, literally rose from the dead."
 They speak instead of "an anonymous Jesus".
 They write that "Philosophy and science have convinced most theologians that only in a superficial sense is actual history illuminated by the rising of Christ".
 They speak of "philosophical idealism in presenting the meaning of Christ's resurrection."
 The resurrection is treated as "a piece of imagery that was projected by the myth-making faculty of the primitive mind in an effort to express the internally apprehended meaning of the crucifixion".
-It is a "God-determined event that is visible only to the God-created eye of faith." (quotations from A Handbook Of Christian Theology, 1958) Those quotations are from what we would have called "liberal" theologians more than 50 years ago.
+It is a "God-determined event that is visible only to the God-created eye of faith."
+Does that make sense?
+Not to me!
+Those quotations are from a book titled A Handbook Of Christian Theology, published in 1958!

 But there is more false doctrine even today.
-In the book "What's Going On Among The Lutherans (1992) we learn about what the Evangelical Lutheran Church in America (ELCA) teaches and tolerates.
+In the book "What's Going On Among The Lutherans, published in 1992, we learn about what the Evangelical Lutheran Church in America (ELCA) teaches and tolerates.
 Remember, any church which teaches or even tolerates in its midst any false doctrine is a heterodox church.
-The ELCA's primary theological textbook used in its seminaries teaches that "Mythological symbolism contributed to the interpretation of the event of the resurrection.
+The ELCA's primary theological textbook used in its seminaries in the 1990s teaches that "Mythological symbolism contributed to the interpretation of the event of the resurrection.
 The question has become acute in modern theology whether in the resurrection we are dealing with only a myth or with a truly historical event."
 Again: "...the resurrection of the Body.
-This does not mean a biological revivication, such as is found in the case of the young man in the village of Nain."
+This does not mean a biological revivification, such as is found in the case of the young man in the village of Nain."
 And there is more: "Contrary to other 'resurrection' stories in the Bible, Jesus is not perceived as having returned to this life.
 His resurrection was not a resuscitation indicating that in certain exceptional instances people can be returned to their former state of life."
-The Lutheran Church in America (LCA) is one of the church bodies that formed the ELCA.
-One former LCA pastor explained that his fellow liberal pastors used words that had changed in meaning, explaining "Thus I might speak of the 'empty tomb' on Easter but I would not have meant that I believed that Jesus actually, physically rose from the dead."
+One pastor explained that liberal pastors used words that had changed in meaning, explaining "Thus I might speak of the 'empty tomb' on Easter but I would not have meant that I believed that Jesus actually, physically rose from the dead."